xinyu-intel/sockeye/wnmt18/README.md

 ./docker/build.sh cpu gpu
 ```

 **IMPORTANT**: If you update the Sockeye code, commit the changes to your git repository and re-run the build scripts.
 Sockeye images are tagged by commit and a change of commit tells the build script to update the Sockeye installation in the Docker image.
-The development cycle is: make changes, commit, re-run build script, run experiments.
+The development cycle is: make changes -> commit -> re-run build script -> run experiments.

 ## Training Pipeline